Fast or irregular heartbeats are common and often linked to hot flushes and other menopausal symptoms.

 - Soluble fibre, found in foods such as oats, pulses and linseeds can, by contrast, help, especially with bloating, so try to eat every day

-- Probiotics can help rebalance gut bacteria, which may be a factor in IBS.
+- Probiotics may help rebalance gut bacteria, which may be a factor in IBS.

 Irritable bowel syndrome symptoms